zBritva/PowerBI-visuals-docs/docs/concepts/dataviewmappings.md

 github_issue_id: 454
 ---

+**The article is outdated, read [updated article about data view mappings in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/dataview-mappings).**

 A `dataViewMappings` describes how the data roles relate to each other and allows you to specify conditional requirements for the them.
 There is a section for each of the `dataMappings`.